 A new law spells the end to uncontrolled magnet fishing in Britain’s canals and rivers.
-The sport has grown rapidly in recent years, with experienced anglers (known as ‘maglers’) landing catches including swords, shotguns, safes and even parking meters.
+The sport has grown rapidly in recent years, with experienced anglers (known to each other as ‘maglers’) landing catches including swords, shotguns, safes and even parking meters.

-Waterways spokesman Malcolm Spindler explained the need for the law:
+Waterways spokesman Malcolm Spindler explained the urgent need for the law:

 In addition to the restriction on knives with a blade less than 12cm long, maglers will also have to throw back items from an extensive list including pistols with a calibre less than .45, shopping baskets, children’s scooters and office hole punches.